The COVID-19 pandemic has thrust the healthcare industry and its allied sectors into the limelight.

 - Information technology (IT)

-They are experts at collecting and analyzing health data and using these to make administrative decisions.
+They are experts at collecting and analyzing health and patient data and using these to make administrative decisions.

 As such, RHIAs are often employed in healthcare delivery systems performing administrative and managerial tasks.